As of version 2.8.0 of Sentinel VoLTE sticky session replication is supported.

 The "key-value store" is an external database.
 It is plugged into the data-storage layer of Rhino’s Memory Database (MemDB).

-Rhino 2.6.1 and later includes out-of-the-box support for the Cassandra Database as the "key-value" store.
+Rhino 2.6.1 includes out-of-the-box support for the Cassandra Database as the "key-value" store.
 For further information see Key/Value Stores.

 In order to avoid inconsistency of the data, where multiple JVMs are accessing local data and not reading the "key-value store" a mechanism called Session Ownership is used.